 Some of the most sought-after indices and abstracting services include Web of Science™, Scopus®, INSPEC, PsycInfo®, and others.
 Because of the prestige of these indices, included journals receive a greater number of submissions for each issue, increasing the competition for each coveted spot in the journal.
 With greater competition comes higher-quality papers in the submission queue and lower acceptance rates, meaning it is far more difficult to be accepted into these publications than those that are not yet indexed.

 The push for indexing means that for many academics, the stress of publishing their research goes far beyond simply being accepted.
 All journals require their submissions to be polished and ready for peer review, indicating it can be a critical mistake not to have your manuscript professionally reviewed before submission.

-Fortunately, eContent Pro International is available to help authors and researchers at every step of their publication journey by offering comprehensive and professional editorial services including Copy Editing & Proofreading and Journal Recommendation.
+Fortunately, eContent Pro is available to help authors and researchers at every step of their publication journey by offering comprehensive and professional editorial services including Copy Editing & Proofreading and Journal Recommendation.
 With the stress of indexing in mind, we recognize that not every researcher is an expert in indices even if their career relies on their inclusion.
-As such, the eContent Pro International team has put together a comprehensive profile of one of the largest indices, Scopus, and all its requirements.
+As such, the eContent Pro editorial team has put together a comprehensive profile of one of the largest indices, Scopus, and all its requirements.

 What is Scopus?

 After being founded by Elsevier in 2004, Scopus has grown rapidly to become the largest index and citation database on the market.
 Scopus includes research in a wide variety of interdisciplinary topics but categorizes all their content into four categories: health sciences, life sciences, social sciences, physical sciences.
 They include a wealth of research from more than 24,000 peer reviewed journals, 194,000 books, and feature over 75 million articles and chapters.
 Despite being an index this large, every publication included in the Scopus database undergoes a rigorous review period to verify its quality and contribution to the scientific community.